Diabolo-io/diabolo-token-lock/README.md

 The constructor set :

+ - The name of this token lock contract : "name" (string)
  - The address of the token contract to be locked : "token" (address)
  - The time at which unlocking of tokens will begin : "unlockBegin" (timestamp)
  - The first time at which tokens are claimable : "unlockCliff" (timestamp)